zama-ai/concrete/docs/dev/howto/contributing.md

 We remind that only official contributors can send pull requests.
 To become such an official contributor, please email hello@zama.ai.
 ```

 You should rebase on top of `main` branch before you create your pull request.
-We don't allow merge commits so rebasing on `main` before pushing gives you the best chance of avoiding having to rewrite parts of your PR later if some conflicts arise with other PRs being merged.
+We don't allow merge commits, so rebasing on `main` before pushing gives you the best chance of avoiding having to rewrite parts of your PR later if some conflicts arise with other PRs being merged.
 After you commit your changes to your new branch, you can use the following commands to rebase:

 ```shell
 # fetch the list of active remote branches